 Now, the process of inputting the AMD coolers within Intel CPUs depends on which types of coolers you are using on your AMD CPU, whether it is a stock cooler or an aftermarket cooler.

 So, if you want to put the aftermarket AMD cooler on Intel CPUs, the process is more straightforward for you.

 Process for Aftermarket AMD Coolers

-Firstly, you should have to check whether your cooler has the pre-applied thermal paste or not; if it is not pre-applied, then you need to apply that.
+Firstly, you should check whether your cooler has the pre-applied thermal paste; if it is not pre-applied, then you need to apply that.

 Secondly, check the mounting bracket whether it will fit on your Intel’s motherboard or not.
 Some Intel motherboards also require specific types of Screws to put inside.

 Finally, push the screws or use the mounting bracket and attach the aftermarket cooler inside the CPU.

 The process will be slightly different if you want to put AMD’s stock cooler inside Intel CPUs.

 Firstly, You must carefully remove the AMD’s stock cooler from your CPU; it will be difficult because it was integrated into the motherboard by the manufacturer.
 (Remember, only Wraith Cooler, Wraith Max & Wraith Prism coolers are applicable for this).

 Secondly, you need to apply the thermal paste on your Intel CPUs for planting the AMD’s stock cooler.